 Just look at how the big American tech firms collaborate with universities.
 It’s not for any lack of R&D money or qualified workers.
 It’s a way to develop new products, create value and gain a competitive edge while maintaining a talent pipeline.
 Canadian SMEs can do it too.

-The future is clear: businesses that adopt AI and do so by working with other firms, academics and governments will be able to create better conditions for success in today’s market.
+Businesses that adopt AI and do so by working with other firms, academics and governments will be able to create better conditions for success in today’s market.
 Because many heads are better than one.